youmisuk/robustCF/README.md

 * `ECLSK_Algebra_complete.csv`

   This is our complete data.
 The original ECLSK 1998-99 dataset is available at https://nces.ed.gov/ecls/dataproducts.asp.
+For more information, see [Tourangeau et al. (2009)](https://nces.ed.gov/pubs2009/2009003.pdf).

 * `ECLSK_Algebra_robustCF.R`